Indianapolis Federal Criminal Defense Lawyers

 Yes.
 While we maintain offices in select locations around the country, we serve clients in major cities nationwide.
 We have attorneys who are admitted to practice in multiple federal jurisdictions; and, when necessary, we can represent clients pro hac vice or through relationships with locally-licensed counsel.

-Learn What You Need to Know about Your Indianapolis Federal Case; Connect with Skilled Attorneys
+Learn What You Need to Know about Your Federal Case; Connect with Skilled Indianapolis Federal Criminal Defense Attorneys

-For more information about our services and the circumstances of your federal case, please contact us to schedule your free and confidential case assessment.
+For more information about our services and the circumstances of your federal case, please contact our Indianiapolis federal criminal defense lawyers to schedule your free and confidential case assessment.
 You do not want to wait any longer than necessary to engage legal counsel, so call or request an appointment online today.